mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-TeamSpec defines the desired state of a Team in Atlas
+TeamSpec defines the desired state of a Team in Atlas.

 <table>
     <thead>